Exabyte-io/documentation/docs/tutorials/band-gap.md

 This page explains how to calculate an electronic band gap based on density functional theory.
 We study silicon in the standard diamond-centered cubic structure and use [VASP](https://www.vasp.at/) as our simulation engine during this tutorial.

 !!!
-Note "Band Gap error"
+Note "Accuracy of the estimate"
     Please note that this calculation is performed using Density Functional Theory and generalized gradient approximation ([DFT-GGA](https://en.wikipedia.org/wiki/Density_functional_theory)) and therefore a systematic under-estimate of the band gap is to be expected.
 Further modifications to the input files and settings to correctly predict the band gap are possible and explained elsewhere.